How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Massachusetts?

-In Massachusetts, security deposits are limited to 1 month rent.
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
-Massachusetts also requires landlords to pay interest on security deposits.
+In Massachusetts, security deposits are capped at 1 month rent.
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.
+Massachusetts also requires landlords to pay interest on deposits.

-Can I charge a late fee for rent in Massachusetts?
+Can a landlord charge a late fee in Massachusetts?

-Yes, but Massachusetts requires a 30-day grace period before a late fee can be charged.
-While there is no specific statutory cap, late fees must be reasonable.
-Late fee terms should be clearly stated in the lease agreement.
+Yes, but Massachusetts requires a 30-day grace period before a late fee can be assessed.
+There is no specific statutory cap, but fees must be reasonable.
+Late fee terms must be clearly stated in the lease.

 Ready to Create Your Massachusetts Month-to-Month Rental Agreement?